ParentSquare/policies/privacy-policy.md

 ##### No Disclosure To Third Parties

 ParentSquare uses the data received from the School for the sole purpose of delivering products and services to the School.
 We do not rent, trade, or sell or otherwise distribute your information to any third parties and will only disclose information when allowed by FERPA and required a) by applicable laws or government orders or b) to maintain and operate our service or c) when authorized by the School.

+We work with a number of third party service providers and contractors to maintain and operate our service.
+For instance, we use third parties

+* For secure credit card transaction processing for supporting payments in ParentSquare
+* To provide customer support communication to our users
+* To analyze use of our website and app
+* For our blog and to facilitate social sharing on our blog
+* To send emails, texts and phone calls
+* For hosting our services and databases

+Additional, we use our commercially reasonable efforts to cause our service providers and contractors to adhere to confidentiality and security obligations that are consistent with this Privacy Policy and our Terms of Use.

 ##### No Advertising